github/docs/content/get-started/onboarding/getting-started-with-github-enterprise-server.md

 To use an organization account with GHEC, you will first need to create an organization.
 When prompted to choose a plan, select "Enterprise".
 For more information, see "[Creating a new organization from scratch](/organizations/collaborating-with-groups-in-organizations/creating-a-new-organization-from-scratch)."

-Alternatively, if you have an existing organization account that you would like to upgrade, follow the steps in "[Upgrading your GitHub subscription](/billing/managing-billing-for-your-github-account/upgrading-your-github-subscription#upgrading-your-organizations-subscription)."

 #### Billing for GHES